rjlee/huawei_lte_exporter/README.md

 ## Data Availability

+Different connection types expose different signal data:

+* 3G connections expose rssi, rscp and ec/io
+* 4G connections expose rssi, rscp, rsrq and sinr

-Different operators appear to provide different signal information, so not all values will be available across all operators.
-A handy way to identify the available information is to login to your router and then view [device api](http://192.168.8.1/api/device/signal) and view source.
+ A handy way to validate the available information is to login to your router and then visit [device api](http://192.168.8.1/api/device/signal) and view source.

 ## Install